vaultec81/docs/docs/index.md

 #### Manage your email infrastructure

-Version control your email infrastructure and setup a continuos integration process whenever you submit changes.
+Version control your email infrastructure and setup a continuous integration process whenever you submit changes.

-#### Pipe email with attachments to an endopint
+#### Pipe email with attachments to an endpoint

 Fetch email attachments to further process them in your pipeline